jsshargel/Active-Directory-Lab/README.md

 - To do that we can head back over to Virtual Box and create a new VM.
 - Let's name it Client1 and select Windows 10 64 Bit.
 - I'm going to give it the same settings as the server, except I'll increase the RAM on this one to 4GB.
-- Also, under network we need to select Internal Network.
+- Also, under network, we need to select Internal Network.
 <img src="https://github.com/user-attachments/assets/2f8e9bfa-c890-4ce2-accd-de8b9e8c9981" alt="" width="600" style="float: left; margin-right: 10px;">

 #